-CRI Group recently launched a publication, which overviews anti-bribery and anti-corruption solutions in South Asia.
+CRI Group recently launched a publication, which overviews anti-bribery, anti-corruption and ISO 37001 solutions in Malaysia and entire in South Asia.
 South Asia has a troubled record when it comes to preventing bribery and corruption, as well as enforcing compliance.
 Recent cases and statistics show that the problem persists in most countries in the region.
 Both government officials and private sector business leaders are struggling to adopt policies, control methods and best practices to help reduce bribery and corruption on their watch.
 High profile cases such as the 1MDB scandal in Malaysia and, more recently, the alleged Meikarta township case in Indonesia underscore this point.
 The investigations that were triggered by these cases demonstrate, however, that regulators are serious about addressing the threat of bribery and corruption as more than just a legal issue, but as a societal one, as well.
 In response, organisations that are committed to being in compliance are adopting the ISO 37001 – Anti-Bribery Management Systems standard as a comprehensive approach to mitigating risk.

 To raise awareness on these issues, ABAC® Center of Excellence is proudly supporting and encouraging anti-bribery and anti-corruption activities in Malaysia and worldwide.
 Last Tuesday, ABAC Center of Excellence participated at a briefing session and discussed ‘The Importance of ISO 37001 ABMS’ at the Malaysia German Chamber of Commerce and Industry.
 Jackie Ooi Choo from ABAC CoE shared insights on how to demonstrate resilience with ISO 37001:2016 ABMS Accredited Certification and its importance for organisations.